ExHammer/hammer/guides/distributed-ets.md

   broadcasting mechanism to keep counters in sync across nodes in a cluster.
   """

-  # Records a hit locally and broadcasts it to other nodes to synchronize.
+  # Checks rate locally and broadcasts the hit to other nodes to synchronize.
   def hit(key, scale, limit, increment \\ 1) do
-    :ok = broadcast({:hit, key, scale, increment})
+    :ok = broadcast({:inc, key, scale, increment})
-    Local.hit(key, scale, increment)
+    Local.hit(key, scale, limit, increment) end
-  end

   defmodule Local do